Transparency International: 2015 whistleblowing

+2017–21 reports of toxic culture at the Berlin Secretaratiat
-In 2017, Cobus de Swardt stood down as Transparency International’s Managing Director, following a dispute with the organisation’s Board of Directors.
-De Swardt agreed a settlement with a Transparency International in a Labour Court in Berlin.

-In August 2019 accounts from seven current and former TI Secretariat staff were reported in The Guardian alleging a "toxic" workplace culture at the organisation.
+In 2017, Cobus de Swardt stood down as TI's managing director, following a dispute with the organisation's board of directors.
+De Swardt agreed a settlement with TI in a Labour Court in Berlin.
+In August 2019, accounts from seven current and former TI Secretariat staff were reported in The Guardian alleging a "toxic" workplace culture at the organisation.
+In 2021, de Swardt published a book accusing TI of abuse of power and of silencing him as a whistleblower in is former role as executive director.
+De Swardt also presented a video published on YouTube by his publisher, Springer, criticising TI.

-De Swardt's successor, Patricia Moreira, left in 2020 after making similar accusations to those of De Swardt, accusing the Board of failing to protect whistleblowers, as well as corruption.

-The German newspaper Frankfurter Allgemeine Zeitung reported that Transparency International dismissed Moreira "without giving any reasons".
+De Swardt's successor, Patricia Moreira, left in 2020 after making similar accusations to those of De Swardt, accusing the Board of failing to protect her as a whistleblower.
+The German newspaper Frankfurter Allgemeine Zeitung reported that TI dismissed Moreira "without giving any reasons".
 The article added that, "dozens of employees, including high-ranking ones, have left the organisation in recent years.
-Even long-standing and deeply committed employees complain that TI is involved in political intrigues in which some are only interested in their own progress.
-For a non-governmental organization whose goal is to fight corruption around the world, and which collects millions of dollars in funding from governments and companies every year, this is a disturbing finding."
+Even long-standing and deeply committed employees complain that TI is involved in political intrigues in which some are only interested in their own progress."
+An investigator contracted by Moreira stated in a report that TI board's handling of the complaints process was beset by conflicts of interest and failed to address allegations of misconduct made against the board by Moreira.

-In 2021, de Swardt published a book accusing Transparency International of abuse of power and silencing whistleblowers.
-De Swardt also presented a video published on YouTube by his publisher, Springer, criticising corruption at Transparency International.

-Daniel Eriksson was appointed Interim Managing Director in March 2020.

-Political activities in Brazil
+Following the departure of Moreira, Daniel P. Eriksson was appointed interim managing director in March 2020, and became CEO a year later.
+During his term leading up to January 2025, the organisation culture and work environment improved significantly.

+2024 TI Brazil accusations

-Transparency International's political impartiality, as well as its own transparency, have been called into question over hacked conversations of prosecutors in Operation Car Wash, leaked to The Intercept.
-In these, chief prosecutor Deltan Dallagnol and head of TI Brazil, Bruno Brandão, discuss a "backstage campaign" to "disarm resistance on the left", fund selected candidates, and target others, seen as adversaries, using social media.
+Some sources have questioned the political impartiality and transparency of TI Brazil, based on conversations of prosecutors in Operation Car Wash, leaked to The Intercept following a hack.
+Members in the chat group included chief prosecutor Deltan Dallagnol as well as the head of TI Brazil.
+The chat group included posts on a "backstage campaign" to "disarm resistance on the left", fund selected candidates, and target others, seen as adversaries, using social media.
 Plans extended to preparing a series of false accusations ("denúncias sem materialidade") intended to damage the reputation of former president and potential candidate Luiz Inácio Lula da Silva, and lead up to a chat in which participants celebrate the election of Jair Bolsonaro.

-In April 2022, Brazil's auditing court announced that it had opened an investigation against Transparency International over the illegal imprisonment of Lula da Silva.
+In April 2022, Tribunal de Contas da União announced that it had opened an investigation against TI in relation to the imprisonment of Lula da Silva.